 Jay Flatley has served as a member of our board of directors since April 2015.
-Since January 2020, Mr. Flatley has served as the Chairman of the board of directors of Illumina, a public company focused on sequencing- and array-based solutions for genetic analysis ("Illumina").
-From July 2016 to January 2020, he served as Illumina's Executive Chairman.
-From December 2013 to July 2016, Mr. Flatley served as the Chief Executive Officer of Illumina and as the President and Chief Executive Officer from October 1999 to December 2013.
-Prior to joining Illumina, Mr. Flatley was co-founder, President, Chief Executive Officer, and a director of Molecular Dynamics, a life sciences company focused on genetic discovery and analysis, from July 1994 until its sale to Amersham Pharmacia Biotech in September 1998.
-Mr. Flatley is an advisory board member for U.C.
-San Diego's Moore Cancer Center, serves on the board of trustees of the Salk Institute and on the board of directors at Coherent, a photonics manufacturing company, and previously served on the board of directors of Juno Therapeutics.
+Currently Mr. Flatley serves as the Chairman and Acting Chief Executive Officer of Zymergen Inc. Mr. Flatley previously spent over 20 years serving in various leadership roles at Illumina, Inc., a public company focused on sequencing- and array-based solutions for genetic analysis.
+His roles included Chairman of the board of directors from January 2020 to May 2021, Executive Chairman from July 2016 to January 2020, Chief Executive Officer from December 2013 to July 2016, and Chief Executive Officer and President from October 1999 to December 2013.
+Prior to joining Illumina, Mr. Flatley was cofounder, President, Chief Executive Officer, and a director of Molecular Dynamics, a life sciences company focused on genetic discovery and analysis, from July 1994 until its sale to Amersham Pharmacia Biotech in September 1998.
+Mr. Flatley also serves as Chairman of the Wellcome Trust Leap Fund, and is on the board of directors at Coherent Inc., Iridia, and Rivian Automotive, on the board of trustees for The Salk Institute, and is an Advisory Board member for UC San Diego's Moores Cancer Center.
+Jay previously served on the board of directors of Juno Therapeutics.
 Mr. Flatley received his B.S. and M.S. in industrial engineering from Stanford University and his B.A. in economics from Claremont McKenna College.